bimodal-mintlify/docs/MetaDocumentation/M.Todo.md

 Ux (Lower prio)
 - Change top-right icon to bimodal.
 - Work out what to do with 'Starter Kit' title
+- Work out how to link sections
+- Work out how to embed sections?
 Add:
 - Colours to colour words (Find out how/if)
 - Find way to set default landing page not as part of the 'group' -> PrimaryTab function